cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

 ### Recommended Resource Path Structure

 Choosing paths for your resources is not a trivial task.
 Bad naming practices can cause problems when locating resources via REST.
 Below is a description of this app's resources and their REST paths.
+More detail on paths and other practices can be found in the [Cytoscape Function Best Practices Wiki Page](./../../../../wiki/App-Developers:-Cytoscape-Function-Best-Practices#app-resource-paths).

 The main resource in this app, defined in the ```ClassroomResource``` interface, is located on the path ```/cyrestbestpractices/v1/classroom/```.
 The way it is set is demonstrated in the code snippet below: